"If you're concerned with Lake Erie and you focus only on the lake, you've missed the boat."

-Bill Stanley, director of conservation for the Conservancy in Ohio
+Bill Stanley, assistant state director for the Conservancy in Ohio

 By Randy Edwards